From 1:1 Therapy, to Personal Relaxation, to Group Sound Baths and more...

 This can accompanied with an off body practice if desired.

 Immersive Group Sound Bath

-A Sound Bath is a gentle yet powerful experience for mind, body and spirit.
+A Sound Bath is a deeply-immersive, full body listening experience, that intentionally uses sound to invite a gentle yet powerful therapeutic and restorative process for mind, body and spirit.

 I offer Group Sound Baths with traditional instruments or combined with electronics, synthesisers and sampled sounds for a unique immersive experience.